There are two aliens in this picture. If you can spot them, you are more observant than most people in this town (which is not saying much

 - Roger of American Dad! always dresses up as a human in public to keep people from realizing he's an alien.

-- Jumba and Pleakley from Lilo & Stitch are two aliens living with Lilo Pelekai's family in Hawaii.
-Both of them wear some rather poor disguises (only just sets of human clothing — female in Pleakley's case) that somehow fool most people.
+- Jumba and Pleakley from Lilo & Stitch are two aliens living with Lilo and Nani Pelekai in their Hawaiian home.
+Both of them blend in by wearing some rather poor disguises (only just sets of human clothing — female in Pleakley's case) that somehow fool most people.
+Similarly, Lilo's "pet" alien creature Stitch gets by through claims of being a "dog" despite looking nothing like one.